 A clinical trial for patients who have cancer with metastases to the lymph nodes in the head and neck is underway at the Sunnybrook Health Sciences Center, in Toronto, Canada.
 This study is only open to Canadian residents.

-A clinical trial in the US for patients with refractory pain from head and neck cancer is being organized currently.
+A clinical trial is recruiting patients with refractory pain from head and neck cancer iat the University of Virginia.

 For a full list of head and neck tumor clinical trials, please see here.

 See here for a list of treatment sites

 See here for a list of clinical trials sites

 See here for a list of laboratory research sites